 Statement on Teaching, Learning and Assessment

 This module is designed to give students the opportunity to develop critical evaluation skills and to improve their library research skills.
 Particular emphasis will be placed on writing skills and developing the ability to formulate and present an argument in spoken and written form.
 Students will engage with published research material and learn how to evaluate this in terms of reliability, validity and the appropriateness of the methodology employed, whilst developing an understanding of psychological concepts relevant to a number of fields of psychology.
 Students will need to work closely with other students when discussing the merits of the material brought to the discussion sessions.
 This module is largely based on discussion.
 There will be one introductory session followed by four peer-led group discussion sessions overseen by an academic facilitator, and "drop in" session arranged to support the summative assessments.
 Students will be expected to attend and participate in ALL peer led group discussions.
 Unit 1 will be submission of a summary report (500 words) related to one of the first two discussion sessions.
-This will also be used for a formative, peer-grading exercise in structured feedback week (week 7).
+Similar submissions will be used for a formative, peer-grading exercise in structured feedback week (week 7).
 Unit 2 will be a second summary report (750 words) on one of the topic areas covered in the final two discussion sessions.
+Unit 2 is weighted higher than Unit 1 as reflection of its increased length, utilisation of the skills developed through the Week 7 activity, and being informed by the feedback received for Unit 1.
 This class involves self-directed learning that will help facilitate the discussion sessions.
 The assessed work evaluates the student's achievements in combining the theoretical knowledge (intellectual), the real-word practices (professionalism) and the experiential reflections (personal) towards becoming an active citizen.

 Teaching and Learning Work Loads